Amex EveryDay Credit Card Review

 Getting started on applying.
 Merely applying for a new credit card won't damage your credit score, so don't be afraid of a hit to your credit score.
 Many consumer reviews report that approval is very quick and takes minutes, if not seconds.

-The best way to cancel your Amex EveryDay card is by calling
+The best way to close your account is to call.

 How can I cancel my card?